• CBSSports.com

 Boston Red Sox owner John Henry has reportedly snapped up a yacht for a cool $84 million.
 The 216-foot Ester III was reportedly owned by Georgy Bedzhamov, an embattled co-head of Vneshprombank who ...

-BOSTON (AP) — A crew member on a yacht belonging to Red Sox owner John Henry apparently committed suicide on board yesterday while the vessel was docked in Boston, authorities
+BOSTON (AP) — A crew member on a yacht belonging to Red Sox owner John Henry apparently committed suicide on board Monday while the vessel was docked in Boston, authorities and the team said.

 This page is a list of the owners and executives of the Boston Red Sox..
 The Boston Red Sox are an American professional baseball team based in Boston, Massachusetts.The Red Sox compete in Major League Baseball (MLB) as a member club of the American League (AL) East division.
 They have been a member of the American League since its inaugural season of 1901, playing their first seven seasons as ...

-15. Red Sox Owner John Henry Injured On Yacht
+23. Red Sox Owner John Henry Buys Waterfront Estate On Nantucket